Up to 60% off sofas & mattresses — limited‑time deals.

 A sofa seat is not “just a cushion.”
 It is a seat foundation: cushion + seat base type (springs or panel) + how that base is supported.

-Research on upholstered seat foundations shows that the load-deformation behavior changes based on indenter size (used to represent different sitter hip sizes), foam stiffness, and whether the seat base is a spring system or a rigid panel.
+Published seat-foundation research found that load-deformation behavior changes with indenter size, foam stiffness, and whether the base is spring-supported or a rigid panel.

 This explains a common real-world experience: